UniMath/agda-unimath/src/category-theory/functors-set-magmoids.lagda.md

   pr2 (pr2 id-functor-Set-Magmoid) g f = refl
 ```

-### Composition of nonunital functors
+### Composition of functors on set-magmoids

-Any two compatible nonunital functors can be composed to a new nonunital
+Any two compatible functors can be composed to a new functor.
-functor.

 ```agda
 module _